 There is no denying the convenience and simplicity of a protein shake post-workout.
 I dispense the appropriate amount of protein powder in my shaker bottles for the entire week, toss one in my gym bag each day, and hydrate it prior to consumption.
 On most days I have a brief amount of time between the end of my workout and the arrival of my first client, so again, convenience wins out.

 However, science has shown us that a whole food meal of the appropriate macronutrients and calories can be just as beneficial.
 If you find yourself with the luxury of time after the gym, you will most likely savor the food choices over the liquid supplement.
 A serving of lean chicken coupled with brown rice would be a perfectly adequate replenishing meal, as would a sweet potato and a piece of fish.
 Keeping in mind the protein to carbohydrate ratio that works best for you, preparing food-based post-workout meals often will satisfy a hungry athlete more readily than a shake.

 The Role Of The Personal Trainer

 As eager as we are to point our clients in the right direction nutritionally, we must keep in mind the definition of our professional limits.
-We may find ourselves tiptoeing around mine fields in terms of the personal trainer’s scope of practice.
-For more insight into this dilemma and process, please refer to my past articles on this topic (references 10 and 11 listed below).
+We may find ourselves tiptoeing around minefields in terms of the personal trainer’s scope of practice.
+For more insight into this dilemma and process, please refer to my previous articles on this topic (references 10 and 11 listed below).